-- Absolutely loves little dogs; gets along well with cats; learning to be comfortable around big dogs
+- Absolutely loves little dogs; gets along well with cats too!
+Likes larger friendly, playful dogs!

 - Crate-trained and house-broken (SEE VIDEO!)

-- Super smart — listens well, knows some commands, needs to continue with his training
+- Super smart — listens well, knows some commands, loves learning

 - Super affectionate – enjoys both giving and receiving